medic/android-channel/README.md

 ## Building

-Prior to building a new release, ensure our google-services.json that is pointed to the rapidpro-cht firebase is present in the project root directory.You can pull this file from 1Password Vault Shared: `Firebase - RapidPro CHT Android`
+Prior to building a new release, ensure our google-services.json that is pointed to the rapidpro-cht firebase is present in the project app module directory.
+You can pull this file from 1Password Vault Shared: `Firebase - RapidPro CHT Android`

 This is easy peasy.
 We use ant.
 ```